 Types of Conventional Loans for Homebuyers

-I advise first-time home buyers to meet with a mortgage broker before deciding on a loan because mortgage brokers carry a vast array of products, including the tired and boring old conventional loans.
-A bank can make a conventional loan, too, but generally, a bank's product line is limited and particular only to that bank.
-Whereas a mortgage broker can broker loans through any number of banks.
+Mortgage brokers carry a vast array of products, including those tired and boring old conventional loans.
+A bank can make a conventional loan, too, but a bank's product line is generally limited and particular to only that bank.
+A mortgage broker can broker loans through any number of banks.

 Many of the exotic types of loans vanished after the mortgage meltdown of 2007 but conventional loans were still there and, in fact, they regained a prominent position in real estate markets.
-Conventional loans maintain a reputation of being a safe type of loan, and there are a variety of conventional loans to choose from as well.
+Conventional loans enjoy a reputation for being safe, and there are a variety to choose from.

-The main difference between a conventional loan and other types of mortgages is the fact a conventional loan is not made by a government entity nor insured by a government entity.
-It's what we refer to as a non-GSE loan.
-A non-government sponsored entity.
+The main difference between a conventional loan and other types of mortgages is that a conventional loan isn't made by or insured by a government entity.
+They're also sometimes referred to as non-GSE loans—not a non-government sponsored entity.

-Types of government loans are FHA and VA loans.
+Government loans include FHA and VA loans.
 An FHA loan is insured by the government and a VA loan is backed by the government.
-Down payment requirements are different as well.
+Down payment requirements are much more buyer-friendly.
 The minimum down payment for an FHA loan is 3.5 percent.
-For a VA loan, the minimum down payment can be zero for VA loans to qualifying veterans.
+The minimum down payment can be zero for VA loans to qualifying veterans.